Bradykinin: History

 Bradykinin was discovered in 1948 by three Brazilian physiologists and pharmacologists working at the Biological Institute, in São Paulo, Brazil, led by Dr. Maurício Rocha e Silva.
 Together with colleagues Wilson Teixeira Beraldo and Gastão Rosenfeld, they discovered the powerful hypotensive effects of bradykinin in animal preparations.
 Bradykinin was detected in the blood plasma of animals after the addition of venom extracted from the Bothrops jararaca (Brazilian lancehead snake), brought by Rosenfeld from the Butantan Institute.
 The discovery was part of a continuing study on circulatory shock and proteolytic enzymes related to the toxicology of snake bites, started by Rocha e Silva as early as 1939.
 Bradykinin was to prove a new autopharmacological principle, i.e., a substance that is released in the body by a metabolic modification from precursors, which are pharmacologically active.
 According to B.J.
-Hagwood, Rocha e Silva's biographer, "The discovery of bradykinin has led to a new understanding of many physiological and pathological phenomena including circulatory shock induced by venoms and toxins."
-In 1957 Dr. Mauricio Rocha e Silva became full-professor at Department of Pharmacology of the Faculdade de Medicina de Ribeirão Preto of Universidade de São Paulo, in Ribeirão Preto, São Paulo, Brazil, in which he led an outstanding team of pharmacologists.
+Hagwood, Rocha e Silva's biographer:The discovery of bradykinin has led to a new understanding of many physiological and pathological phenomena including circulatory shock induced by venoms and toxins.

+The first comprehensive computational model of bradykinin was developed in the USSR in the mid-1970s by a team led by Stanislav Galaktionov.